The Nation’s Oldest and Largest Brain Injury Advocacy Organization

 President Barack Obama signs the Patient Protection and Affordable Care Act, the most sweeping health care reform in U.S. history.
 The new law vastly increases the number of insured Americans, invests billions of dollars in research and education and strengthens the government’s capacity to fight fraud and abuse.
 Because of BIAA’s relentless advocacy, the new law mandates coverage of rehabilitation within the essential benefits package of all individual and small group health insurance policies.

 BIAA publishes “Maximizing Rehabilitation Outcomes and Cost Efficiency Following Acquired Brain Injury” as special edition of Brain Injury Source.
 BIAA and chartered state affiliates adopt an updated logo.

-Following the tragedy in Tuscon, Ariz., in which Rep. Gabrielle Giffords was shot during a constituent event, BIAA facilitated a news conference featuring the Congressional Brain Injury Task Force, Rep. Giffords’ staff and BIAA’s volunteer medical director Brent Masel urging the U.S. Department of Health and Human Services to standardize access to care through the rule making process of the Patient Protection and Affordable Care Act.
-BIAA spokespersons were featured in coverage of the Access to Care press conference and in other stories carried by national outlets such as ABC News, The Washington Post, ProPublica/National Public Radio, USA Today, New York Times and US News & World Report and in local and regional Associated Press stories.
+Following the tragedy in Tuscon, Ariz., in which Rep. Gabrielle Giffords was shot during a constituent event, BIAA facilitates a news conference featuring the Congressional Brain Injury Task Force, Rep. Giffords’ staff and BIAA’s volunteer medical director Brent Masel urges the U.S. Department of Health and Human Services to standardize access to care through the rule making process of the Patient Protection and Affordable Care Act.
+BIAA spokespersons are featured in coverage of the Access to Care press conference and in other stories carried by national outlets such as ABC News, The Washington Post, ProPublica/National Public Radio, USA Today, New York Times and US News & World Report and in local and regional Associated Press stories.

-At BIAA’s urging, the U.S. House of Representatives voted to amend the FY12 National Defense Authorization Act to authorize $1 million for the development of treatment guidelines for post-acute brain injury rehabilitation.
+At BIAA’s urging, the U.S. House of Representatives votes to amend the FY12 National Defense Authorization Act to authorize $1 million for the development of treatment guidelines for post-acute brain injury rehabilitation.

-The final year of BIAA’s 3-year Brain Injury Awareness Month campaign focusing on sports and concussions helped ensure passage of youth concussion laws in more than 30 states nationwide.
+The final year of BIAA’s 3-year Brain Injury Awareness Month campaign focusing on sports and concussions helps to ensure passage of youth concussion laws in more than 30 states nationwide.